-Itraconazole is not a primary carcinogen in rats or mice up to 20 and 80 mg/kg, respectively.
-In male rats at 80 mg/kg dose (4-fold of MRHD based on mg/m2), however, there was a higher incidence of soft-tissue sarcoma, which is attributed to the increase in non-neoplastic, chronic inflammatory reactions of the connective tissue as a consequence of raised cholesterol levels and cholesterosis in connective tissue.
+Itraconazole is not a primary carcinogen in rats up to 13 mg/kg/day (males) and 52 mg/kg/day (females), or in mice up to 80 mg/kg/day (1-fold of MRHD based on mg/m2/day).
+In male rats at 25 mg/kg/day dose (0.6-fold of MRHD based on mg/m2/day), however, there was a higher incidence of soft-tissue sarcoma, which is attributed to the increase in non-neoplastic, chronic inflammatory reactions of the connective tissue as a consequence of raised cholesterol levels and cholesterosis in connective tissue.